KungumapriyaaMKP/InfosysSpringboard/README.md

 varshitha:sorry sudarshini as i am having internals i can't able to make it.

 Aswini, kungumapriya can u guys do it?
+Aswini: I'm having practical exam Varshitha.
+If possible we will split the ppt work.

+Aswini: What sir said to present on today ?